-The Winsted Winter Festival, winter lighting contest, The Women’s Expo, Brat Busters, Easter egg hunt, Business Trick or Treat, and the annual chamber banquet are some of the annual events sponsored by the organization.
+The Winsted Winter Festival, winter lighting contest, The Women’s Expo, Winsted Summer Festival, Easter egg hunt, Business Trick or Treat, and the annual chamber banquet are some of the annual events sponsored by the organization.
 To find out more information regarding these events, visit www.winstedchamber.com.
-It also promotes business appreciation events, sponsors political forums, and provides a welcome packet for new residents.
+It also promotes business appreciation events, and sponsors political forums.

 Membership in the chamber is open to any interested individual or business.
 Members receive reminder e-mails prior to the meetings.
 For meeting times, visit the website listed below.

-WLWA meetings are the first Monday of the month in the Vollmer Room at Winsted City Hall at 7 p.m. and are open to the public.
+WLWA meetings are the first Monday of the month at Winsted City Hall at 7 p.m. and are open to the public.
 Attend one of our meetings or contact one of the officers if you wish to share an idea or a concern.

 More information is available by going to our WEB page located in the Quick Links section on the City of Winsted’s Website www.winsted.mn.us or go directly to our site at www.winsted.mn.us/pages/watershed.html.

 sociation promotes and organizes summer baseball and softball for area youth ages 4 to 18, focusing primarily on players age 4 to 10.
 However, the WYSBA is partnered with Laker Baseball and Laker Softball to also assist players ages 11 to 18 to play on teams in Winsted, as well.
 Approximately 150 children and more than 20 volunteer coaches participate in games, primarily in the months of June and July; baseball players ages 11 and up will start with games in May.

 Membership is open to anyone interested in playing baseball/softball.
-Signup will be in early March of each year.
+Sign-up will be in early April.
 A registration fee applies to cover the cost of hats, jerseys/shirts, umpires, and other association expenses.

 The Winsted Sportsmen’s Club has helped to ensure quality hunting and fishing for area sportsmen since 1952.

-Some activities the group annually organizes are a firearms safety course, a snowmobile safety class, stocking lakes, a lake cleanup, and the raising and releasing of pheasants.
-The group builds wood duck houses and wildlife feeders, and supplies feed for wildlife.
+Some activities the group annually organizes are a firearms safety course, stocking lakes, a lake cleanup, and the raising and releasing of pheasants.
+The group builds wood duck houses and wildlife feeders.

 There are no membership requirements.
 To join, contact any member or attend a meeting or sponsored event.
 For more information, contact Tom Kieser at (320) 224-3079.
 The club’s mailing address is 10895 Fetch Ave.
 SW, Waverly, MN 55390.